micheleangioni/node-messagebrokers/readme.md

 This structure enforces to provide a different topic per [Aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html).

 Before being used, most clients need to be initialized through the async `init()` method.
-Due to some particularity of each client, most broker methods have different option parameters.
+Due to some particularity of each client, the brokers' `init()` methods have different option parameters.

 ### KafkaJs